What’s the Cheapest Way To Move? A Guide for Thrifty Moving

 Step One: Declutter Your Stuff

-No matter what anyone tells you, the two biggest factors that influence all the costs of a move are:
+Regardless of what else you may have heard, the two biggest factors that influence moving costs are:

-So, it stands to reason that if you have a two-bedroom apartment and you sell or donate about a room’s worth of stuff, then you’re paying significantly less to move what’s left.
-As a bonus, you get a fresh start when decorating in your new space.
-There’s also an opportunity to make money if you sell off some of your belongings, which can help offset the costs of the move itself.
+So, if you have a large apartment and sell or donate about a room’s worth of stuff, then you’re paying significantly less to move what’s left.
+As a bonus, you get a fresh start when decorating your new space.

-One pack of tape is a negligible expense, but all of your packing and moving materials can add up (to the tune of $550, if you go for a large kit).
+One pack of tape is a negligible expense, but all of your packing and moving materials can add up (over $700 for a 4+ bedroom moving kit).

 One way around this is to stash plastic bags, packing materials, and boxes in the months before your move.
 However, not everyone has this kind of foresight, much less the space in their house.

 Looking for a sustainable option?
-Utilize your own blankets, sheets, clothes, and towels as packing materials, in addition to newspapers and magazines.
-You can also rent packing materials (like plastic boxes) — then send them back when you’re done.
+Utilize your own blankets, sheets, clothes, and towels as packing materials in addition to newspapers and magazines.
+You can also rent packing materials (like plastic boxes) and return them when you’re done.

 See prices for local moving labor.
 Read real customer reviews.
 Easily book your help online.

 Timing is everything, as they say, and that’s especially true for moving.
-For one thing, you’ll want to avoid peak moving season (May through September) if you want to save cash and eliminate stress.
+For one thing, you should avoid peak moving season (May through September) if you want to save cash and eliminate stress.
 But even the day of the week and time of day can affect your moving price tag.

 For instance, it’s cheaper to move in the middle of the month, since leases typically start and end on the first.
 But moving on a Monday as opposed to a Saturday can also be cheaper when you’re renting a moving truck.
-As this article points out, a quote for on Wednesday was $1.09/mile, but on Saturday the quote was $1.39/mile.
+As we found out, a U-Haul quote for Wednesday was $1.09/mile, but on Saturday, it jumped to $1.39 per mile!

-“…if you’re moving between states and need to stay somewhere overnight to break up the drive, the price of hotels and fuel costs might entirely cancel out what you were trying to save by going DIY.”
+“…if you’re moving between states and need to stay somewhere overnight to break up the drive, the price of hotels and fuel costs might cancel out what you were trying to save by going DIY”

-If you’re paying for a rental truck or movers by the hour, then you’ll want to avoid rush hour, since getting caught in traffic can send your prices through the roof.
-This happened to a friend of mine when she was moved across town in NYC, taking her $400 quote up to $750 — pretty pricey, considering her movers were just sitting in a truck on the highway.
+If you’re paying for a rental truck or movers by the hour, then you’ll want to avoid rush hour — getting caught in traffic can send your prices through the roof.
+This happened to a friend of mine when she was moved across town in NYC, taking her $400 quote up to $750.
 The moral of the story?
-The earlier in the day you plan your move when you’re hiring helpers, the more you can save.
+Booking your move earlier in the day to avoid traffic can help you save when hiring movers.

 Believe it or not, DIY might not be the cheapest option for you.
 In general, doing the entire move yourself does cost less (DIY moves average about $660, while a full-service move can cost up to $2,568), but depending on how you go about it, there can be a lot of hidden costs.